dominickta/scuttlemutt/README.md

 ## Contributor information

+This is a project inspired by the [Scuttlebutt](https://scuttlebutt.nz/) project.
 Since Scuttlemutt was developed over a 10-week period as a class project, certain elements were sourced from external sources online.

 These sources include:
 - [NearbyConnectionsWalkieTalkie Android demo](https://github.com/android/connectivity-samples/tree/main/NearbyConnectionsWalkieTalkie):  Our NearbyConnections API-based Android networking code has elements taken from this demo code provided by Google.